SoftInstigate/restheart-website/docs/develop/core-plugins.md

 It can be used to perform initialization logic.
 For instance, it can programmatically add _Transformers_ and _Checkers_ or initialize the db.

-The Initializer class must implement the `org.restheart.plugins.Initializer` interface.
+The Initializer class must implement the `org.restheart.plugins.Initializer` interface and use the `ResiterPlugin` annotation.

 The `Initializer` interface: